MicrosoftDocs/powerapps-docs/powerapps-docs/teams/use-the-fluent-ui-controls.md

 ## Rating

-A control with which users can indicate a value between 0 and a maximum number that you specify.
+A control with which users can indicate a value from 0 through a maximum number that you specify.

 ![Rating control](media/fluent-rating.png "Rating control")